Pros and Cons of Medical Transcription Companies

 What are medical transcription companies?

-Medical transcription companies are teams of trained transcriptionists that type and document physician voice recordings.
-Rather than writing their notes by hand after a patient visit, physicians can instead dictate their medical notes — clinical summaries, diagnoses, medical charts, etc. — and save them as an audio file.
+Medical transcription companies are teams of trained transcriptionists that type and document clinical recordings.
+Rather than writing their notes by hand after a patient visit, providers can instead dictate their medical notes — clinical summaries, diagnoses, medical charts, etc. — and save them as an audio file.
 Once finished, they pass that audio file along to the medical transcription company where a transcriptionist converts it into a usable medical note.

 Focus on the Patient

-Being able to outsource the note-taking process allows doctors to retrain their focus on the patient rather than their notepad.
-We’ve discussed how a doctor's presence in the exam room can significantly impact perceived quality of care, but it’s worth repeating.
+Being able to outsource the note-taking process allows providers to retrain their focus on the patient rather than their notepad.
+We’ve discussed how a clinician's presence in the exam room can significantly impact perceived quality of care, but it’s worth repeating.
 Being present and making eye contact builds rapport and trust with a patient.
-When a doctor is staring at a notepad or computer screen throughout the entire visit, breaking down social barriers can be difficult.
-To a certain degree, medical transcriptionists allow doctors to get back to delivering intimate care.
+When a provider is staring at a notepad or computer screen throughout the entire visit, breaking down social barriers can be difficult.
+To a certain degree, medical transcriptionists allow clinicians to get back to delivering intimate care.

 Reduced Functional Creep